VISEGRAD BLOG: Orban prepares to surf the populist wave again

 Moreover, some European Commissioners are now reportedly pushing for a compromise over EU funds to maintain the bloc’s unity against Putin.

 Already, soon Orban can look forward to some new friends at European Council meetings.
-Earlier this month the radical rightwing Sweden Democrats party, with its roots in a postwar neo-Nazi movement, became the largest force on the country’s right and looks set to at least hold a veto over the policies of the incoming centre-right minority government.
+Earlier this month the radical right-wing Sweden Democrats party, with its roots in a post-war neo-Nazi movement, became the largest force on the country’s right and looks set to at least hold a veto over the policies of the incoming centre-right minority government.
 This would be the first time a far-right party has ever had this kind of influence in the traditionally Social Democrat country.

 The post-fascist party has tried to whitewash its image but, like Dr Strangelove, its representatives keep getting caught making Nazi salutes, slogans or threats.
 During the campaign, Tobias Andersson, the party’s criminal justice affairs spokesman, posted a picture of a train accompanied by the message: “Welcome to the repatriation train.
 You have a one-way ticket.
 Next stop, Kabul.”

-In Italy, exit polls after elections this weekend show that the Brothers of Italy, also with its roots in a postwar fascist party, looks set to come to power as head of the country’s most rightwing government since the fall of their idol Mussolini.
+In Italy, exit polls after elections this weekend show that the Brothers of Italy, also with its roots in a post-war fascist party, looks set to come to power as head of the country’s most right-wing government since the fall of their idol Mussolini.

-Next weekend Borissov could also return to power in Bulgaria, with a recent opinion poll giving his Gerb party a clear five-point lead.
+Next weekend Borissov could also return to power in Bulgaria, with a recent opinion poll giving his Gerb Party a clear five-point lead.

 In both Sweden and Italy, centre-right parties from the EPP bloc have legitimised the fringe far-right parties and helped their rise by adopting many of their policies, notably on immigration, and by embracing them as potential partners.
-This is a different trend than in Central Europe, where the radical right rose to power through the transformation of what were formerly seen as mainstream governing rightwing parties, such as Orban’s Fidesz.
+This is a different trend to that in Central Europe, where the radical right rose to power through the transformation of what were formerly seen as mainstream governing right-wing parties, such as Orban’s Fidesz.

 In Italy, the far right is set to move from previously supporting governments to now seizing the prime minister’s post; while in Sweden the post-fascists will enjoy real power for the first time, though they are still probably seen as too controversial to hold ministerial portfolios.